Jerson-Miranda/PapeleriaGomita/README.md

 ## Contact

-If you have any questions or suggestions, feel free to open an issue on GitHub or send me an email at [your email here].
+If you have any questions or suggestions, feel free to open an issue on GitHub or send me an email at miranda.diaz.jerson.rai@outlook.com.

 <h2>Software Images</h2>
 <p>Below are some screenshots of the software</p>